xic3111/ecem202a_project/docs/proposal.md

 List datasets that you have identified and plan to use.
 Provide references (with full citation in the References section below).

-We are going to collect data from around 20 people for this project.
+We are going to collect data from people for this project.

 ### 9.c.
 Software